A Moroccan Metropolis: The Essential Travel Guide to Casablanca

 As the largest city in Morocco (and home to one of Africa’s biggest international ports), Casablanca is a major gateway to the Maghreb.
 This bustling metropolis exudes a modern vibe unseen in other parts of the country, making it a unique destination for experiencing contemporary Moroccan life.

-In this Ultimate Travel Guide to Casablanca, discover everything you need to know to experience this economic powerhouse of the Maghreb to the fullest, from the best things to do and highly-rated hotels to my top tour recommendations.
+In this Essential Travel Guide to Casablanca, discover everything you need to know to experience this economic Maghreb powerhouse to the fullest, from the best things to do and highly-rated hotels to my top tour recommendations.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!